biocommons/biocommons.github.io/docs/governance.md

 Project Leaders are the primary maintainers of the relevant repositories.
 Project Leaders are nominated by the Steering Committee based on recognized domain expertise and sustained contribution to the biocommons.
-Project Leaders are expected to ensure that project repositories are managed consistent with the overall biocommons contribution guidelines (to be written).
+Project Leaders are expected to ensure that project repositories are managed consistent with the overall biocommons [contribution guidelines](/contributing/).

 ### Other Teams and Roles